MeghaY/ToDo-Application/README.md

 4. Marking the todo item as done/undone using the checkbox
 5. User signup/login functionality added with form validations
 6. User can signup or login using their credentials and can see their todos
+7. Introduced grunt tasks to automate the process

 ## Coming next..
 1. logout functionality